Childhood Grades 1-6 Certification

 Spring 2021 Schedule of Classes

 Molloy's online admission/registration system is called Lion's Den.
-The Lion's Den web page for Professional Development courses can be found at: https://lionsden.molloy.edu/ICS/Professional_Development
+The Lion's Den web page for Professional Studies courses can be found at: https://lionsden.molloy.edu/ICS/Professional_Studies/

-Please note: New students for the Spring- when completing the online application/registration form please select "2021 Spring Institute" as the term in the dropdown.
+Please note: New students for the Spring- when completing the online application/registration form please select "2022 Spring Institute" as the term in the drop down.

-EDU 5062.01 Language and Literacy: Principles and Practices for Childhood Classroom (Asynchronous Online)
+EDU 5062.01: Language and Literacy: Principles and Practices for Childhood

-EDU 5277.03, Strategies, Methods & Environments for Teaching Childhood Students with Disabilities (Hybrid Online)
+EDU 5277.03: Strategies, Methods, & Environments for Teaching Childhood Students with Disabilities

-EDU 5279.02, Curriculum, Content, Practices, and Environmental Issues for Teaching Childhood Students with Disabilities (Asynchronous Online)
+EDU 5279.02: Curriculum, Content, Practices, and Environmental Issues for Teaching Childhood Students with Disabilities

 Each course in the program is offered at $900 per 3-credit graduate course.
 This is a discounted tuition rate.
 Tuition is normally about $3,800 per 3-credit graduate course.
 The tuition is off-set by a professional development scholarship that is given to those teachers who already possess a master's degree, possess a valid New York State Teaching Certificate and are not pursuing a master's degree with Molloy College.
 No other discounts are offered.
 Students and teachers who are pursuing a master's degree at Molloy College are not eligible to enroll in Certification Pathway courses.